Skip to main content

 Specific objectives

-The action seeks to specifically support:
+The action seeks to specifically support at least one of the following specific objectives:

 • youth organisations involved in initiatives to encourage young people to participate in the democratic process and in society by organising trainings, showcase commonalities among young Europeans and encourage discussion and debate on their connection to the EU, its values and democratic foundations.
-This includes organising events as a lead-up to the 2024 elections to the European Parliament.
+This includes organising events linked to the promotion of participation of under-represented groups of young people in politics, youth organisations and other civil society organisations by engaging youth with fewer opportunities such as vulnerable and socio-economic disadvantaged youth

 Activities